Prayagraj: In Jainism

 Purimtal Jain Tirth, located in Prayagraj (formerly known as Purimtal), is a site of religious and historical significance for Jains.
-This ancient pilgrim site is revered as the spot where Rishabhadeva, the first Tirthankara, achieved keval gyan as per Jain beliefs.
+This ancient pilgrim site is revered as the spot where Rishabhanatha, the first Tirthankara, achieved kevala jnana as per Jain beliefs.
 As documented in Vividha Tirtha Kalpa by Acharya Jinaprabhasuri, Purimtal once featured numerous Jain temples.
-Rishabhadeva is said to have attained omniscience under the Akshayavat tree.
+Rishabhanatha is said to have attained omniscience under the Akshayavata tree.
 This tree, often referred to as the "indestructible" tree in legends, is a point of spiritual reverence in other religions as well.
 The site also holds importance in Hindu and Buddhist traditions.
-Originally, sandalwood footprints of Rishabhadeva were placed beneath the tree, which were later replaced with stone replicas following theft.
+Originally, sandalwood footprints of Rishabhanatha were placed beneath the tree, which were later replaced with stone replicas following theft.